Housing Vacancy Survey Report Q2 2019

 While still too small and recent to raise serious concerns about the long-term direction in tenure trends, the current shift in tenure rates does suggest some softening in the market for homebuying.
 Demand for renting, meanwhile, remains well above long-term trends and will continue to place pressure on the need for affordable rental options across the country.

 Quarterly Tenure and Housing Cost Indices

-Comparing these indexed values to similar statistics on the costs of buying and renting housing adds another dimension to this analysis.
+Comparing these indexed values to similar data on the inflation-adjusted costs of buying and renting adds another dimension to this analysis.
 Specifically, it reveals a disconnect between the demand for owning and renting housing and the costs to procure it.
 Both home buying and renting expenses have increased steadily over the last seven years, even as shares of owning and renting households have fluctuated.
 Indeed, relative to the past forty years, real rental costs are now higher than they have ever been, and the price of owned homes is rapidly approaching its former peak.

 Tenure Trends by Age

 When disaggregated by age, the data show that all subsets of households have seen slight decreases in their homeownership rate so far in 2019.
 The youngest groups saw the largest declines, with smaller shifts found among middle-aged and senior households.
 Relative to young households’ already lower homeownership share, this shift represents a dramatic turnaround in what had been a notable fall in rentership rates 2016-2018, as more Millennial households began purchasing homes.